Row Selection

 In the Data Table, click rows to select them.

 - Single row: Click a row to select it.
-Any existing selection is cleared
+Any existing selection is cleared.
+If exactly one row is selected, clicking that row again clears the selection

 - Range selection: Hold Shift while clicking to select a contiguous range from the previously clicked row